Grade 11 Electives

 Level 2 course is an advanced course where students will be studying the how and why of different cooking techniques.
 They will learn about making things from scratch such as soups, sauces, pasta, breads, and dressings.
 Projects will include recipe and menu development, nutrition for different needs, and developing a cooking show.
 This course is very hands on and students are expected to research and learn about new topics.

-This course is intended to further develop students’ skills, written and conversational, in French as a second language.
-Emphasis is placed on perfecting usage of past, present and future tenses, as well as introducing the conditional.
-Students will further explore topics such as art, music, technology and modern life.
+French 30S is intended to further develop students’ skills; conversational, and written in French as a second language.
+French is used as the language of instruction.
+Emphasis is placed on usage of past, present and future tenses as well as others.
+Students explore topics relevant to their life, as well as art, music, technology, and more.
+There is a heavier focus on spontaneous communication.
+Students are expected to try to use French as much as possible.
+Prerequisite: French 20G

 Is it right to lie in order to save a life?
 Should abortion be made illegal?
 Are wars ever morally justifiable?
 These and other challenging ethical problems will be examined in this course.